 9. Train Travel

-Most people consider trains in the South Island as scenic experiences rather than as a means of transport, but they’re still an unforgettable way of seeing the South without a car.
+Most people consider trains in the South Island as scenic experiences rather than as a means of transport, but they’re still an unforgettable way to travel the South without a car.

 Christchurch – Greymouth: the TranzApline Train crosses the ‘waist’ of the South Island, passing mountains, the Canterbury Plains, and glacial rivers on a journey that takes about 5 hours one way.
 There’s a cafe on board, or you can book a luxurious catered dining experience.